 Objectives and Features:

 The mission of United Community Builders is to build and release capable people.
 This mission stems from that of the United Community Cathedral, who builds and releases people for the Kingdom’s Work — to meet the needs of the surrounding community.
 By building the confidence, the gifts and the talents of members to be used in their own community, UCB helps individuals access the power needed to transform their mindsets and behaviors and achieve their own life goals.

-UCB accomplishes its mission through six tiers of programming: Focus on Fatherhood; Weekend With The Boys Mentoring Program; Club Kid Connect Youth Academy; Transformation Project; Actors of Faith; and The Dinner Table.
+UCB accomplishes its mission through six tiers of programming: Focus on Fatherhood; Weekend With The Boys Mentoring Program; Club Kid Connect Youth Academy; Transformation Project; United Community School House; and the Dinner Table.